top of page

 Bespoke & Private Guiding Options - Visit the Open Events for scheduled walks, challenges and courses

-Our speciality is hosting guided walks, and we pride ourselves on having offered hundreds of fun, educational and safe guided walks for groups of all sizes across the UK.
-Whether you're new to hillwalking or simply want someone to take the lead then a day out with one of our guides is money well spent.
+Guided walks are our specialty, and we take pride in having delivered hundreds of fun, educational, and safe experiences for groups of all sizes across the UK.
+Whether you’re new to hillwalking or simply want an expert to lead the way, a day out with one of our guides is time and money well spent.

 THE LAKE DISTRICT

-Below is some information on some of the more popular guided walks we offer in the Lake District.
+Below, you’ll find information on some of the most popular guided walks we offer in the Lake District.

 Scafell Pike is the highest mountain in England, and with that probably the most popular fell walked in the district.
 Standing at a lofty 978m tall on the southern end of the rugged central fells, it hosts some incredible views.